freenas/freenas-docs/userguide/zfsprimer.rst

 In mission-critical systems, a mirrored SLOG device is highly recommended.
 Mirrored SLOG devices are *required* for ZFS pools at ZFS version 19 or earlier.
-ZFS pool version can be checked from the :ref:`Shell` with :samp:`zpool get version {poolname}`.
+The ZFS pool version is checked from the :ref:`Shell` with :samp:`zpool get version {poolname}`.
 A version value of *-* means the ZFS pool is version 5000 (also known as *Feature Flags*) or later.